 Digitized books and manuscripts principally from the major collections of government records of England, Ireland, and Scotland concerning economic, political, legal, and ecclesiastical history, such as treasury accounts, chronicles, papal registers, etc.

-National Institute of Health's Web site produced by the National Library of Medicine.
-The world’s largest medical library, it has free and reliable information about diseases, conditions, treatments, drugs, clinical trials, supplements and wellness issues.
+The world’s largest medical library, it has free and reliable consumer-oriented health information about diseases, conditions, treatments, drugs, clinical trials, supplements and wellness issues.
+Produced by the National Library of Medicine.

 Complete run of the Moody's/Mergent manuals.
 Covers corporate histories, properties, subsidiaries, officers and directors, long-term debt and financial statements.